-All work on a qualifying repair has to be carried out within one, three or seven working days, depending on how urgent the problem is.
+Repairs must be done within 1, 3 or 7 working days, depending on how urgent the problem is.

 If the contractor doesn't turn up to do the work by the last day of the time limit, let the council know.
 They should make arrangements for another contractor to do the work.

-If you have rent arrears, the amount isn't paid to you.
-It's deducted from your arrears instead.
+If you have rent arrears, the amount is deducted from your arrears.